 Explore the background on convex sets and functions, linear programming, convex programming, and iterative first-order and secondorder methods.
 Three lecture hours a week for one semester.
-Only one of the following may be counted: Artificial Intelligence 388J, Computer Science 388J, 395T (Topic: Optimization).
+Computer Science 388J and 395T (Topic: Optimization) may not both be counted.
 Prerequisite: Graduate standing.